This 251 page report features market size data with detailed segmentation and 5-year projections through 2024.

 - Stem cell culture media with supplements

 - Stem cell services

-Specifically, the following compose the majority of stem cell product sales:
+Specifically, the following represent common stem cell product types:

 - Primary antibodies to stem cell antigens

 - Stem cell protein purification and analysis tools

 - Tools for DNA and RNA-based characterization of stem cells